Global footwear group's Vietnam operations suspended for two days

-HANOI, April 13 (Reuters) - Pou Chen Corp, the world’s largest manufacturer of branded athletic and casual footwear for the likes of Nike and Adidas, has been ordered to suspend production at its Pouyuen Vietnam business over COVID-19 concerns, Vietnamese state media reported on Monday.
+HANOI (Reuters) - Pou Chen Corp (9904.TW), the world’s largest manufacturer of branded athletic and casual footwear for the likes of Nike (NKE.N) and Adidas (ADSGn.DE), has been ordered to suspend production at its Pouyuen Vietnam business over COVID-19 concerns, Vietnamese state media reported on Monday.

 Pouyuen Vietnam must suspend production for two days from Tuesday after failing to meet local rules on social distancing to prevent the spread of the coronavirus that has infected more than 260 people in the country, Tuoi Tre newspaper reported.